AlteriaX/WuWa-Configs/[Slow Update] Android/README.md

 ; To use Vulkan instead of OpenGL r.Android.DisableVulkanSupport=0

-; Enable/disable AFME feature (Frame Gen)
-; Not sure if the other commands are needed for FG to work properly (Don't have recent phone to test) r.AFME.Enable=1 r.AFME.Kuro.Enable=1 r.AFMEIsProcessTransparent=1 r.AFMEIsTransparentReliable=1 r.FEstimation.Option=1
+; These commands are used for default Adreno 830 Profile ; Not sure if the other commands are needed for Frame Gen to work properly r.AFMEIsProcessTransparent=1 r.AFMEIsTransparentReliable=1 r.FEstimation.Option=1